nativewind/nativewind/website/docs/compilation/babel.md

 ## Configuring what is transformed

-When targetting `Web` you may be using components that youdo not want transformed.
+When targeting `Web` you may be using components that should not be transformed.

 By default native components (e.g. `div`) are not transformed.

 However if you are using a `web` only library such as `react-select`, you can disabled the transform on components imported from this library.

-Either by explictly listing which modules can be transformed.
+Either by explicitly stating which modules can be transformed.

 ```diff
 // babel.config.js